List of PSLV launches

-This is a list of launches made by ISRO using Polar Satellite Launch Vehicle (PSLV) rockets.
+This is a list of launches made by ISRO using Polar Satellite Launch Vehicle (PSLV).

 Notable missions

 PSLV flight D1

 This was the first developmental flight of the PSLV-D1.
 The IRS-1E satellite which was proposed to be launched was derived from the engineering model of IRS-1A incorporating a similar camera and an additional German-built monocular electro-optical stereo scanner.
 Even though the mission was a failure, the launch team and an expert committee appointed thereafter noted that the mission had validated many technologies and that most sub-systems had performed optimally.

 PSLV flight C2

 In the flight sequence, IRS-P4 was injected first, followed by KITSAT-3 and DLR-Tubsat in that order.
 The mission was supported by ISRO Telemetry, Tracking and Command Network of ground stations located at Bangalore, Sriharikota, Lucknow, Mauritius, Bearslake, Russia and Biak, Indonesia.
 During the initial phase of the mission the ground station at Weilheim and Neustrelitz in Germany also provided network support.
 Upon injection of the satellites, data from the IRS-P4 was received at Hyderabad while KITSAT-3 data was received at the ground station in South Korea and the data from the DLR-Tubsat was received at the university ground station in Berlin.